-- (a) enabling the development of diverse housing types, including purpose-built rental housing, - encouraging the development of housing that will meet the needs of more vulnerable members of the community, including very low to moderate income households, seniors and people with a disability, - (c) ensuring new housing development provides residents with a reasonable level of amenity, - (d) promoting the planning and delivery of housing in locations where it will make good use of existing and planned infrastructure and services, - (e) minimising adverse climate and environmental impacts of new housing development, - (f) reinforcing the importance of designing housing in a way that reflects and enhances its locality, - (g) supporting short-term rental accommodation as a home-sharing activity and contributor to local economies, while managing the social and environmental impacts from this use, - (h) mitigating the loss of existing affordable rental housing.
+- (a) enabling the development of diverse housing types, including purpose-built rental housing, - (b) encouraging the development of housing that will meet the needs of more vulnerable members of the community, including very low to moderate income households, seniors and people with a disability, - (c) ensuring new housing development provides residents with a reasonable level of amenity, - (d) promoting the planning and delivery of housing in locations where it will make good use of existing and planned infrastructure and services, - (e) minimising adverse climate and environmental impacts of new housing development, - (f) reinforcing the importance of designing housing in a way that reflects and enhances its locality, - (g) supporting short-term rental accommodation as a home-sharing activity and contributor to local economies, while managing the social and environmental impacts from this use, - (h) mitigating the loss of existing affordable rental housing.

 The Planning Proposal is considered consistent with this SEPP because the proposed R1 General Residential zone permits, with consent, several of the housing types addressed in this SEPP, such as boarding houses, group homes, residential flat buildings and secondary dwellings.
 The current R5 Large Lot Residential zone is less flexible in terms of the dwelling types permissible with consent and therefore more restrictive in terms of housing diversity.
+The concept subdivision is capable of supporting approximately 225 additional dwellings.

-SEPP (Transport and Infrastructure) 2021 The intent of this SEPP is to provide well-designed and located transport and infrastructure integrated with land use https://legislation.nsw.gov.au/view/html/inforce/current/epi- 2021-0732
+SEPP (Transport and Infrastructure) 2021 The intent of this SEPP is to provide well-designed and located transport and infrastructure integrated with land use https://legislation.nsw.gov.au/view/html/inforce/current/epi-2021-0732 - 1 •